simplenote-vim/simplenote.vim/README.md

 to a comma separated list of values which represents the sort order.
 Allowed values are `pinned` (pinned before unpinned), `tags` (notes with tags before untagged ones), `modifydate` and `createdate` (both newer before older).

+## Formatting
+The format of the note titles in the list are configurable using the `g:SimplenoteNoteFormat` option.

+Various formatting tags are supporting for dynamically building the title string.
+Each of these formatting tags supports a width specifier (decimal) and a left justification (-) like that supported by printf.

+    %F -- flags, always two characters ('*'=pinned, 'm'=markdown)
+    %T -- tags
+    %D -- date
+    %N -- note title
+    %> -- right justify the rest of the title

+Examples:

+    %N    -- entire note title
+    %50N  -- note title, max width of 50 characters and right justified
+    %-50N -- note title, max width of 50 characters and left justified

+The default title format is `"%N%>[%T] [%D]"`.

+The format of the date string is also configurable using the `g:SimplenoteStrftime` option.
+The default strftime is `"%a, %d %b %Y %H:%M:%S"`.

+## Colors

+If the `+conceal` feature is enabled in vim then syntax highlighting is supported for the Simplenote note list.
+The highlight groups supported are:

+    SN_NoteFlags       note flags ('%F' format)
+    SN_NoteDate        last updated date of the note ('%D' format) SN_NoteTags        tags assigned to the note ('%T' format) SN_NoteAgeDay      note title - less than a day old ('%N' format) SN_NoteAgeWeek     note title - less than a week old ('%N' format) SN_NoteAgeMonth    note title - less than a month old ('%N' format) SN_NoteAgeYear     note title - less than a year old ('%N' format) SN_NoteAgeAncient  note title - ancient ('%N' format)

 ## Dependencies
 Version 2 of the SimpleNote API relies heavily on JSON.
 As JSON and VimL don't